-T = - T =

-Strategies Performance Measures Target Date

-Outreach to the LGBT Increase the number of 2021 and continue

-community to recruit SAGE trained community

-providers who understand providers and partners.

-the unique needs and can

-provide training when

-working with this

-population.

-Create a task force of Increase senior Fall 2020

-senior center connectedness through the

-representatives focused on use of technology, number

-combatting social isolation of new technology-based

-using increased connections (such as cell

-technology, marketing and phone, tablet, computer)

-outreach.

-Work with local community Increase participation in Summer 2021

-leaders to Identify COSA programs and

-neighborhoods where there services from immigrant

-are high concentrations of and non-English speaking

-immigrants and seniors

-non/limited-English

-speaking residents.

-Outreach to the

-established network of

-immigrant service

-providers serving the non-

-English speaking and

-immigrant populations.
+Strategies Performance Measures Target Date Outreach to the LGBT community to recruit providers who understand the unique needs and can provide training when working with this population.
+Increase the number of SAGE trained community providers and partners.
+2021 and continue Create a task force of senior center representatives focused on combatting social isolation using increased technology, marketing and outreach.
+Increase senior connectedness through the use of technology, number of new technology-based connections (such as cell phone, tablet, computer) Fall 2020 Work with local community leaders to Identify neighborhoods where there are high concentrations of immigrants and non/limited-English speaking residents.
+Outreach to the established network of immigrant service providers serving the non- English speaking and immigrant populations.
+Increase participation in COSA programs and services from immigrant and non-English speaking seniors Summer 2021